-THE TRIBUNAL DECIDES that the alleged nullification of the agreement of 5 June 1958 does not affect its jurisdiction over Amoco Iran's claim.
+THE TRIBUNAL DECIDES that the alleged nullification of the agreement of 13 February 1965 does not affect its jurisdiction over Phillips' claim.
+The remaining issue whether any alleged partnership among Phillips, AGIP, and the Indian Commission bars our jurisdiction is hereby joined to the merits.